vedanshbhartia/ncbert-boltz-plugin/README.md

 Supported modifications are defined in the `CCD_TO_BASE_AA` dictionary.

 ## Functions

+### `run_pipeline_with_sequences(sequence_string, sequence_names=None, target_pdb_path=None)`
+Run the complete pipeline with given sequences.
+This is the high-level function that handles configuration loading, pipeline setup, sequence parsing, Boltz prediction, and result reporting.

+**Args:**
+- `sequence_string`: Multi-line string of sequences with modifications in bracket notation
+- `sequence_names`: Optional list of names for each sequence (defaults to auto-generated names)
+- `target_pdb_path`: Optional path to target PDB file for docking

 ### `load_config(config_path=None)`
 Loads configuration from YAML file.
 Returns dict with config values.